lady-h-world/My_Garden/reading_pages/YinYang/ts1.md

 <b>Obseravtions</b>:
 * The seasoanlity repeats almost every 7.5 days, that's around 1 week.
+* Since the seasonality is not constant, this time series might be better to use multiplication decomposing.
 * The residuals tend to have larger fluctuations between April and July, or at the beginning of a new year or at the beginning of October.

 #